-As a result, we do not conduct a manual editorial review of a substantial number of our merchant listings, nor do we manually review the display of the vast majority of the merchant listings by our distribution partners.
+As a result, we do not conduct a manual editorial review of a substantial number of the merchant listings directly submitted by merchant advertisers online, nor do we manually review the display of the vast majority of the merchant listings by our distribution partners submitted to us by XML data feeds or data dumps.
+In cases where we provide editorial or value-added services for our large aggregator clients or agencies, such as ad creation and optimization for local merchant advertisers or landing pages and micro-sites for pay-per-phone call customers, we may rely on the content and information provided to us by these agents on behalf of their individual merchant advertisers.
+We may not investigate the individual business activities of these merchant advertisers other than the information provided to us or in some cases review of merchant advertiser Web sites.
 We may not successfully avoid liability for unlawful activities carried out by our merchant advertisers and other users of our services or unpermitted uses of our merchant listings by distribution partners and their affiliates.

-Our potential liability for unlawful activities of our merchant advertisers and other users of our services or unpermitted uses of our merchant listings by distribution partners could require us to implement measures to reduce our exposure to such liability, which may require us, among other things, to spend substantial resources, to discontinue certain service offerings or to terminate certain distribution partner relationships.
+Our potential liability for unlawful activities of our merchant advertisers and other users of our services or unpermitted uses of our merchant listings and advertising services and platform by distribution partners and advertiser aggregators and agencies could require us to implement measures to reduce our exposure to such liability, which may require us, among other things, to spend substantial resources, to discontinue certain service offerings or to terminate certain distribution partner relationships.
 For example, as a result of the actions of merchant advertisers in our network, we may be subject to private or governmental actions relating to a wide variety of issues, such as privacy, gambling, promotions, and intellectual property ownership and infringement.
 Under agreements with certain of our larger distribution partners, we may be required to indemnify these distribution partners against liabilities or losses resulting from the content of our merchant listings.
 Although our merchant advertisers indemnify us with respect to claims arising from these listings, we may not be able to recover all or any of the liabilities or losses incurred by us as a result of the activities of our merchant advertisers.